gherking/gpc-test-data/README.md

 * `@load_xls(path)` to load the data from an XLS/XLSX file, from the first sheet
 * `@load_xls(path,sheet)` to load the data from an XLS/XLSX file, from the given sheet

+For each tag, the path must be either a relative (from `cwd`) or an absolute path to the file, including the file name and extension.

+## Formats

 There are some restrictions on the various data formats:

 * For JSON, the content of the JSON file should be an array of objects, where the key of the object properties will be mapped to the examples columns.